Managing Secrets

 Secrets are sensitive information, such as API keys, passwords, and tokens, that must be securely managed during the FastStore project deployment.

-file, then encrypted intosecrets.hidden.json
+file, which is then encrypted intosecrets.hidden.json

 before being committed to the main branch.
 For stores using WebOps, this workflow has been deprecated, and secrets are managed directly through the WebOps interface.